danse-inelastic/pyre/docs/VNFinstallguide.rst

 Downgrading to Python 2.5
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-Note: Pyre and vnf have been known to work with Python2.6 on Fedora 11, so try continuing with installation without downgrading from Python2.6 first.
+Note: Pyre and VNF have been known to work with Python 2.6 on Fedora 11, so try continuing with installation without downgrading from Python 2.6 first.

 For Ubuntu, to install Python 2.5 onto your system, open terminal and type in this code::